eee555/ms-toollib/evf format (evf标准).md

 However, it has the following limitations:
 - Applicable to only one video.
-- Not suitable for videos where game settings or modes switch mid-game, such as switching question marks, changing from standard to recursive, modifying cell sizes, etc.
+- Not suitable for replays where game settings or modes switch mid-game, such as switching question marks, changing from standard to recursive, modifying cell sizes, etc.
-- Not suitable for videos lacking operation details.
+- Not suitable for replays lacking operation details.
 For example, in this format, "l" indicates the pressing or releasing of the left button, not both; the latter is an instantaneous press or release, which cannot be recorded in this format.
-- Only applicable to Minesweeper game videos with 2D square layouts and classic mines, not suitable for quantum Minesweeper, Minesweeper with positive and negative mines, multiple mines in one cell, polygonal cell Minesweeper, 3D Minesweeper, etc.
+- Only applicable to Minesweeper game replays with 2D square layouts and classic mines, not suitable for quantum Minesweeper, Minesweeper with positive and negative mines, multiple mines in one cell, polygonal cell Minesweeper, 3D Minesweeper, etc.
-- Only applicable to single-player Minesweeper game videos, not suitable for multiplayer variations.
+- Only applicable to single-player Minesweeper game replays, not suitable for multiplayer variations.
 - Cell side length ranges from 0-255, row range from 0-255, and column range from 0-255.
-Suitable for videos up to 16777 seconds long.
+Suitable for replays up to 16777 seconds long.

 The evf format is not a disruptive innovation but a necessary, appropriate supplement based on traditional rules.
 Besides the obvious benefits of increased security, more mode types, transparency, and improved precision, the profound significance of using evf includes:
 1. Enhancing users' ownership of their data.
 Traditional video file formats only contain identifiers, AVF further includes country, but whether it contains other information ensuring users' ownership of data is unknown.
 However, evf's user identifiers and unique identifiers can help users ensure the uniqueness of their identifiers. evf further records the user's device UUID, maximizing the difficulty of identity forgery.
 2. Decentralization. evf format video files are independent of websites, software, and players.
 Unlike centralized platforms like WOM, even if the website closes, the legality of evf files remains unaffected.
 Users can upload to other websites once new ones are established.

 Toolchain: The design of the evf format is backed by a solid project background and a complete toolchain for support.
-[Meta Minesweeper](https://github.com/eee555/Solvable-Minesweeper) is one of the clones for obtaining evf videos; [ms-toollib](https://github.com/eee555/ms_toollib) helps developers read and parse evf videos and convert other formats to evf (though this is unnecessary); [Flop New Player](https://github.com/eee555/flop-player) assists ranking websites in playing evf videos; additionally, [Open Minesweeper](https://fff666.top) accepts user-uploaded evf videos for global rankings.
+[Meta Minesweeper](https://github.com/eee555/Solvable-Minesweeper) is one of the clones for obtaining evf replays; [ms-toollib](https://github.com/eee555/ms_toollib) helps developers read and parse evf replays and convert other formats to evf; [Flop New Player](https://github.com/eee555/flop-player) assists ranking websites in playing evf replays; additionally, [Open Minesweeper](https://openms.top) accepts user-uploaded evf replays for global rankings.

-Acknowledgments: 13688 (testing), 36 (suggestions)
+Acknowledgments: 13688 (testing), ralokt（suggestions）, 36 (suggestions)

 ### Operation Type Symbols Defined in This Specification:
 - "mv": mouse move